Masked Motion Encoding for Self-Supervised Video Representation Learning: More Details on Motion Trajectory Generation

 where $\omega_t$ is the optical flow at step $t$. $M$ is the median filter kernel shapes $3\times3$ and $\ast$ denotes the convolution operator.

-\textbf{Pre-extracting trajectories.} To reduce the io overhead of loading and decoding flow image during pre-training, we pre-process the dataset to generate dense trajectories of each video and pack them in the compressed pickle files.
+\para \textbf{Pre-extracting the trajectory.} To reduce the io overhead of loading and decoding flow images during pre-training, we pre-process the dataset to generate dense trajectories of each video and pack them in the compressed pickle files.
 In pre-training, we use a special dataloader to sample $K$ trajectories with length $L$ starting from the first frame of each input 3D patch.
 During pre-training, we then crop and resize the trajectories in the spatial dimension to maintain the corresponding area with the input RGB frames.

-\textbf{Masking inaccurate loss.} We notice that in most of the video samples, the objects move out of the range of the camera FOV.
+\para \textbf{Masking inaccurate trajectory.} We notice that in most of the video samples, the objects move out of the range of the camera FOV.
 This circumstance often occurs on the objects that are at the edge of the video.
-The tracked trajectories in this case could be inaccurate, as visualized in Fig~\ref{fig:app-outlier}.
-We use an loss mask to remove these trajectories from the loss calculation:
+The tracked trajectories, in this case, could be inaccurate, as visualized in Fig.~\ref{fig:app-outlier}.
+We use a loss mask to remove these trajectories from the loss calculation:

-where $N_p$ is the total number of unmasked patches, $\mathbf{P}=\left\{ \left( x_t, y_t \right) \mid 0\textless x_t\textless W,0\textless y_t\textless H \right\}$ represents the points in the video clip.
+where $N_p$ is the total number of unmasked patches, $\mathbf{P}=\left\{ \left( x_t, y_t \right) \mid 0<x_t<W,0<y_t<H \right\}$ represents the points in the video clip.